GenesysCloudBlueprints/ani-blacklist/blueprint/index.md

 1. Navigate to **Admin** > **Integrations** > **OAuth** and click **Add Client**.

-2. Enter the name for the OAuth client and select **Client Credentials** as the grant type.
+2. Enter the name (Example: Disconnect Interaction) for the OAuth client and select **Client Credentials** as the grant type.
 Click the **Roles** tab and assign the required role for the OAuth client.

 3. Click **Save**.
 Copy the client ID and the client secret values for later use.